next-theme/theme-next-docs/source/docs/getting-started/index.md

 <!-- endtab -->
 {% endtabs %}

-By default, all menu items are commented out to ensure that you can override them in the `next.yml` configuration file.
+By default, all menu items are commented out to ensure that you can override them in the [Alternate Theme Config](/docs/getting-started/configuration.html).
 To customize menu items, edit the following content in {% label primary@theme config file %}:

 ```yml next/_config.yml